Others of My Kind: Transatlantic Transgender Histories

 About the Book

-An illuminating look at the transatlantic, transgender community that shaped the history and study of sexuality.
+An illuminating look at the transatlantic, transgender community that helped to shape the history and study of gender identity.

 Others of My Kind draws on archives in Europe and North America to tell the story of this remarkable transatlantic transgender community.
 This book uncovers threads of connection between Germany, the United States, and the Netherlands to discover the people who influenced the work of authorities like Magnus Hirschfeld, Harry Benjamin, and Alfred Kinsey not only with their clinical presentations, but also with their personal relationships.